Excellence in Greenhouse Gas Management (Goal Setting Certificate)

 Disclosure of GHG Mitigation Activities

 Identify at least three GHG mitigation activities that are currently underway to demonstrate that planned reductions are not the result of organic growth or decline.
+The Climate Leadership Awards look to recognize leaders that undertake mitigation activities that go beyond short-term purchases of renewable electricity and offsets.
+Thus, the three mitigation activities provided in the application should be internal initiatives that an organization undertakes to manage and reduce its emissions, also known as decarbonization.
 These activities should reflect applicant’s most impactful strategies, and ideally be in addition to renewable electricity or offset purchases.
-Activities relating to supply chain management may be included if the goal incorporates scope 3 reductions.
+Activities relating to supply chain management may be included if the goal incorporates Scope 3 reductions.

 For more specific information on third party verification, reporting GHGs, or the use of RECs and offsets, please refer to the FAQ page on this website.